Marker Logo

 Topics.
 This historical marker is listed in these topic lists: ArchitectureIndustry & Commerce.
 A significant historical year for this entry is 1926.

 Location.
 36° 5.882′ N, 80° 14.851′ W. Marker is in Winston-Salem, North Carolina, in Forsyth County.
-Marker is at the intersection of West 4th Street and North Cherry Street, on the right when traveling east on West 4th Street.
+It is at the intersection of West 4th Street and North Cherry Street, on the right when traveling east on West 4th Street.
 Touch for map.
 Marker is at or near this postal address: 310 W 4th St, Winston Salem NC 27101, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Flonnie T. Anderson (about 300 feet away, measured in a direct line); Rosemary Harris (about 300 feet away); Earline King (about 300 feet away); Nell Davis Britton (about 300 feet away); Spruce Street YMCA (about 400 feet away); Shamrock Mills (about 700 feet away); O'Hanlon's Office Building (about 700 feet away); The Forsyth County Men (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Flonnie T. Anderson (about 300 feet away, measured in a direct line); Rosemary Harris (about 300 feet away); Earline King (about 300 feet away); Nell Davis Britton (about 300 feet away); Spruce Street YMCA (about 400 feet away); Shamrock Mills (about 700 feet away); O'Hanlon's Office Building (about 700 feet away); The Forsyth County Men (approx. 0.2 miles away).
 Touch for a list and map of all markers in Winston-Salem.

 Regarding Nissen Building.
 Excerpt from the National Register nomination:

-The Nissen Building, an eighteen-story skyscraper in downtown Winston-Salem, was built
+The Nissen Building, an eighteen-story skyscraper in downtown Winston-Salem, was

 Paid Advertisement